 These graphs show the expected progress of the Plan over the next ten years assuming the Plan's assets earn 8% on their market value.
-The chart entitled "Plan Funding" shows that the employer rate is expected to increase to 16.7% of payroll and then remain at level for the remainder of the period.
+The chart entitled "Plan Funding" shows that the employer rate is expected to increase to 16.0% of payroll and then remain at level for the remainder of the period.

 The "Assets and Liabilities" graph shows the projected funding status over the next ten years.
-The Plan's funded status is projected to decline by 5% without a significant correction in the markets to offset future recognition of last year's losses.
+The Plan's funded status is projected to remain fairly level without a significant correction in the markets to offset future recognition of prior losses.